-The way of life that centers mutual exchange and sharing amongst all beings, past, present and future, seen and unseen, and the Earth.
+The way of life that centers mutual exchange and sharing amongst all beings — past, present and future, seen and unseen — and Earth.

-This short film series and multimedia platform invites learning from time-honored and current Indigenous ways of being.
+This short film series and multimedia platform, made in partnership with Indigenous storytellers and their communities worldwide, invites learning from time honored and current Indigenous ways of being.
+Each project is created by media makers and their communities within their home territories.

 “The Reciprocity Project is a beautiful example of culture’s power to remind us all that we are part of nature and that the survival of the Earth cannot be separated from the health of society."